-Fines for refusal to admit disabled people into cafés or aeroplanes
+Russia imposes fines for refusal to admit disabled people to cafes or aeroplanes

 The Russian State Duma website reports that new amendments to the Code of Administrative Offences have been adopted after a single reading.
 According to these, the illegal denial of goods and services to disabled clients will incur administrative liability.